Time-In-Force (TIF) plays a crucial role in determining how long an order remains active before it is executed or canceled.

 Remains active until it is either fully executed or canceled manually.

-This is commonly seen in market orders or taker limit orders, where the order is submitted to take liquidity out from the order book.
+This is commonly seen in market orders or taker limit orders, where the order is submitted to take liquidity out of the order book. - Fill-Or-Kill (FOK):

-Fill-Or-Kill (FOK): FOK orders are designed to execute in full immediately upon placement.
-If the order cannot be filled of the entire quantity, it will be cancelled entirely.
+FOK orders are designed to execute in full immediately upon placement.
+If the order cannot the entire quantity, it will be cancelled entirely.

-This is commonly seen in market orders or taker limit orders, where the order is submitted to take liquidity out from the order book.
+This is commonly seen in market orders or taker limit orders, where the order is submitted to take liquidity out of the order book.

 Risk Warning: